No. 45: Tyler Skaggs

 Woodland Hills, Santa Monica, Anaheim

-One by one, the Los Angeles Angels’ players peeled off the special Tyler Skaggs tribute jerseys that all of them wore during a 13-0 win on July 12, 2019 against the Seattle Mariners and laid them on the dirt, surrounding the large “45” that had already been painted behind the pitching rubber.
+One by one, the Los Angeles Angels’ players wearing special Tyler Skaggs tribute jerseys during a 13-0 win on July 12, 2019 against the Seattle Mariners took them off and laid them on the dirt, surrounding a large “45” already been painted behind the pitching rubber.

-That was the Angels’ first game in five days, having finished a road trip in Texas and Houston and then having a five-day break for the All-Star game, when they could finally exhale.
+It was the Angels’ first game in five days.
+They finished a road trip in Texas and Houston that ended abruptly, and that created a longer time span including the All-Star game.

-This mound of jerseys would have to be disassembled — there was a game to play the next night — but the impromptu gesture had served its purpose.
+This mound of jerseys would have to be disassembled — there was a game to play the next night — but the impromptu gesture, inside the stadium and at another mound outside the main entrance amidst stuff Rally Monkeys, flower arrangements and hand-made cards from fans, had served its purpose.

 The background